 We often fantasize about raising our kids in a simpler, screen-free world.
-Daniel Sieberg, Google exec and author of The Digital Dietis more realistic: He simply advocates a thoughtful and measured use of digital devices.
+Daniel Sieberg, Google exec and author of The Digital Diet, is more realistic: He simply advocates a thoughtful and measured use of digital devices.
 We chatted with the father of two about finding a balance between i-addiction and going cold turkey on technology.

-q&a!What made you realize you needed to change your relationship to digital technology?It was during the holidays in 2009, when I was visiting family and friends back home in Canada.
+What made you realize you needed to change your relationship to digital technology?It was during the holidays in 2009, when I was visiting family and friends back home in Canada.
 Despite feeling like the most connected person on the planet, I had somehow lost touch with what was happening in the lives of people I cared about.
 I had become a terrific broadcaster and a terrible communicator.
 That, plus my wife repeatedly referring to me as “glowworm,” since my face was always illuminated by some kind of screen while lying in bed — something that does not lend itself to intimacy.
 Ahem.

 What change has made the most difference to you as a parent?I’m glad I came to this realization (of better tech management) before having children, so I could be in a better position.
 Overall, it’s about being present as much as possible and not letting my daughters see screens as a barrier between them and Daddy.
 It’s not always perfect, but I do my best to keep my digital distractions at bay.